Taming neural networks with TUSLA: Non-convex learning via adaptive stochastic gradient Langevin algorithms: Proofs

 which by the eigenvector property of $u_x$ is equivalent to Multiplying by $u_x^T$ and using that $|u_x|=1$ one obtains which implies

 Moreover, as $h\rightarrow 0$,

 which implies that for all eigenvalues of $H_{\bar{g}}$

 and thus the matrix $A(x)=H_{\bar{g}}(x)+ L_2(1+2|x|)^{(q-1)} I_d$ is semi-positive definite.
 After some simple calculations, one deduces that where it is observed that the second term is semi-positive definite.
-Let \\For $|x|>R$, one notes that
+Let \\For all $x$ such that $|x|>R$, one notes that

 which yields that

 On the other hand, if $|x|\leq R$ one obtains

 Thus, one concludes that for all $x \in \mathbb{R}^d$, the matrix is positive definite.
 As a result, the matrix $A(x)+B(x)+\eta 4r |x|^{2r-1}xx^T=H_{reg}+H_{\bar{g}}+L_2(1+2|R|)^{(q-1)}I_d$ is positive definite, which yields